-It’s typically one of the first things people think about when monetizing a blog, because more traffic = more people clicking your ads, buying your products, purchasing from your affiliates, joining your email list, and becoming part of your community.
+It’s typically one of the first things people think about when starting a website or blog, because more traffic = more people clicking your ads, buying your products, hiring your services, purchasing from your affiliates, joining your email list, and becoming part of your community.

 And while traffic IS important for all of those reasons, it’s certainly not an end all, be all.
 I think creating genuinely helpful content and authentic engagement are the most important foundations of running a sustainable online presence.

 From there, increasing your traffic can become a focus to help you scale your impact and your income… and who doesn’t want that, right?

 But more traffic doesn’t always mean more money.
 There are a surprising number of websites that get hundreds of thousands of page views every month but have not optimized their site for monetization.
-For example, one of my all-time favorite bloggers, Pinch of Yum, was getting 2.5 million pageviews per month and making $39,727.80.
+For example, one of my all-time favorite bloggers, Pinch of Yum, was getting 2.5 million page views per month and making $39,727.80.